-Printer Part Method Interval Printhead Let the printhead to cool for a minute, then use a new cleaning pen to swab the dark line on the printhead cleaning from the center to the outside edges of the printhead.
-See Cleaning the Printhead on page 57 When using ribbon: after every roll of ribbon; when using direct thermal: after every roll of media.
-Platen roller Remove the platen roller to clean.
-Clean the roller thoroughly with 90% medical-grade alcohol and a cleaning swab or lint-free cloth.
-See Platen Cleaning and Replacement on page 60 As needed.
-Peel bar Clean it thoroughly with 90% medical-grade Media path alcohol and a fiber-free cleaning swab.
+Printer Part Method Interval

+Printhead Let the printhead to cool for a minute, then use a new cleaning pen to swab the dark line on the printhead cleaning from the center to the outside edges of the printhead.
+See Cleaning the Printhead on page 51 After every roll of media.

+Platen roller roller thoroughly with 90% medical-grade alcohol and a cleaning swab or lint-free cloth.
+See Platen Cleaning and Replacement on page 54 cel bar Clean it thoroughly with 90% medical-grade

+Peel bar

+Media path alcohol and a fiber-free cleaning swab.
 Let alcohol dissipate and the printer dry completely.

 Exterior Water-dampened cloth.

 Interior Gently brush out printer.